yr542/Variant_Identification_Application___VIA/README.md

 * VIA automates the process of variant identification, analyzing family data and returning possible candidates based on a range of specific filters and models of inheritance.
 * The phenotype to genes file is an old version that has 7 columns.
 It is added here as a compressed file that will need to be decompressed to be used.
+  * For those on the CUMC HPC the unzipped phenotype to genes file is available upon request.

 ## Application Pre-Requisites
 - Data Pre-Requisites